Skip to content

 -p "ship it"

-Sandbox modes are documented in detail in sandbox.md.
-Approval presets are documented in approval.md.
-The two flags compose: the sandbox blocks at the OS level, the approval preset blocks at the policy level.
+Approval is orthogonal to the sandbox.
+The sandbox blocks at the OS level; the approval preset blocks at the policy level.
 A tool call has to pass both.

 Terminal window